Francesco Berni: Works

-Berni stands at the head of Italian comic or burlesque poets.
-For lightness, sparkling wit, variety of form and fluent diction, his verses are unsurpassed.
-Perhaps, however, he owes his greatest fame to the recasting (Rifacimento) of Matteo Maria Boiardo's Orlando innamorato.
-The enormous success of Ludovico Ariosto's Orlando furioso had directed fresh attention to the older poem, from which it took its characters, and of which it is the continuation.
-But Boiardo's work, though good in plan, could never have achieved wide popularity on account of the extreme ruggedness of its style.

 Berni undertook the revision of the whole poem, avowedly altering no sentiment, removing or adding no incident, but simply giving to each line and stanza due gracefulness and polish.
 His task he completed with marvellous success; scarcely a line remains as it was, and the general opinion has pronounced decisively in favour of the revision over the original.
 To each canto he prefixed a few stanzas of reflective verse in the manner of Ariosto, and in one of these introductions he gives us the only certain information we have concerning his own life.
 Berni appears to have been favorably disposed towards the Reformation principles at that time introduced into Italy, and this may explain the bitterness of some remarks of his upon the church.
 The first edition of the Rifacimento was printed posthumously in 1541, and it has been supposed that a few passages either did not receive the author's final revision, or have been retouched by another hand.

 The success of Berni's Rifacimento was so great that the original text by Boiardo fell into oblivion for three centuries.
 Only in the nineteenth century did Anthony Panizzi discover in the British Museum Library the authentic Orlando Innamorato and publish it.
 A partial translation of Berni's Orlando was published by W.S.
 Rose in 1823.